randombishop/the100pieces/readme.md

 * Some people enjoyed the theme, and minted or received their first NFT from this collection.

-* Sent #99, Sympathy to the Devil, to ahopkins.eth.
+* Sent #99, Sympathy to the Devil, to Anthony Hopkins (ahopkins.eth)

 * Collection was flagged by Etherscan as SPAM, because "This token is reported to have been spammed to a large number of addresses.
 Please treat it with caution."
 Could be some performance art?